keithrob/proxyprobe/README.md

                         proxy server.
 The default is https://httpbin.org/get.
   -i, --ignoreselfsigned
-                        By default, this tool ignores the certificate expressed by your proxy server because most corporate proxies are using self signed certificates.
-Setting this flag will cause this client to STOP ignoring self signed certs.
+                        By default, this tool ignores the certificate expressed by your proxy server.
 If you set this you probably need to supply cafile.
   -u USER, --user USER  The user that you should authenticate to your proxy
                         server as.
   -P PASSWORD, --password PASSWORD